whexy/blog-1999/posts/PMU.md

 <!-- more -->

 Before diving into handling PMU interrupts, I need to introduce you to the mind model.
 PMU is not only a hardware component.
 It is also the bridge between the physical implementation and the algorithmic model.
-If you are not interested in what PMU and PMI are (in my unique perspective), you can directly jump [here](#handle-pmu-interrupts-in-the-kernel).
+If you are not interested in what PMU and PMI are (in my unique perspective), you can directly jump to "Handle PMU Interrupts in the kernel".

 ## PMU